 Comprehensible Input has been proven to be one of the most effective methods and forms of learning a new language.
 What is it?
 According to “Teaching English”, “Comprehensible input is language input that can be understood by listeners despite them not understanding all the words and structures in it.
 It is described as one level above that of the learners if it can only just be understood.”
 (Teaching English)

-Here is an example shared: “The teacher selects a reading text for upper-intermediate level learners that is from a lower advanced level course book.
+Here is an example shared: “The teacher selects a reading text for upper-intermediate level learners that is from a higher level coursebook.
 Based on what the teacher knows about the learners, the teacher believes that this will give them ‘comprehensible input’ to help them acquire more language.”
 (Teaching English)

-So for starters, the most important thing the World of Learning Institute’s instructors do is get to know their learners.
+For starters, the most important thing the World of Learning Institute’s instructors do is get to know their learners.
 At the start of every school year, they take the opportunity to talk about personal goals and ambitions for learning a new language.
-Some instructors use a variety of informal assessments to identify proficiency levels of their learners while other instructors provide a pre-test or diagnostic assessment to evaluate proficiency levels.
-Understanding where the learner is allows the instructor to identify language and resources (input) that is appropriate for the learner.
-This reduces frustration is the language is too difficult and it also reduces boredom if the language is too easy.
+Some instructors use a variety of informal assessments to identify proficiency levels.
+Other instructors provide a pre-test or diagnostic assessment to evaluate proficiency levels.
+Understanding where the learner is allows the instructor to identify language and resources (input) that are appropriate for the learner.
+These strategies reduce frustration, helping to target instruction.
+Is the language is too difficult?
+Or, can we reduce boredom if the language is too easy?